 Without realizing it, we all make several choices throughout our day.
 Choice making is a skill that is taught to us from a young age and that we continue to develop as we grow into adulthood.
-Some people, especially those with Autism Spectrum Disorder (ASD) and intellectual disabilities may not have the skill to make choices.
+Some people, especially those with Autism and intellectual disabilities may not have the skill to make choices.

 The ability to make choices is critical to:

-- Encourage autonomy and well-being
+- encourage autonomy and well-being

+- enhance communication opportunities

-- Increase participation and independence
+- increase participation and independence

-- Enhance communication opportunities

-- Reduce some challenging behaviour
+- reduce some challenging behaviour